Register an intended marriage or registered partnership

 • Copies of the valid identity documents for you, your partner and the witnesses.

-• The Statement of approval for a free-choice wedding venue, if applicable.
+• The statement of approval for a free-choice wedding venue, if applicable.
 You can also take a photo of the documents and upload it.

 • You will receive an invoice by email within 1 month if you have to pay any fees.